-How to deploy software with PowerShell
+How do you deploy software with PowerShell?

 #Only works with MSI and only one installer in the source folder at a time